Srixx24/atlas-unity-virtual-reality/README.md

 <br>

-This repository contains many projects from my third trimester of AR/VR development specialization, with a few sprinkled in from my fourth trimester as well.
-During this time a greater understanding of Unity and how it functions formed; some projects I'm really proud of are located here.
-See below for some examples.
+This repository contains many projects from my Fourth trimester of AR/VR development specialization.
+Within this repository are many projects I worked on strengthing my understanding and skills in developing within Unity in the virtual world.
+Below are some projects I'm really proud of from this repo.

 ---
 <center> <h3>Repository Overview</h3> </center>

-1. With this project <a href="https://github.com/Srixx24/atlas-unity/tree/main/unity-assets_models_textures">unity-assets_models_textures</a> I learn about using assets and textures in Unity.
-I worked hard to design an entire three-level game with a main menu and settings scenes.
-This project was very exciting and I was always ready to jump back into it.
+1. With this project <a href="https://github.com/Srixx24/atlas-unity-virtual-reality/tree/main/360-video">360-video</a> I learn about using

+2. With this project <a href="https://github.com/Srixx24/atlas-unity-virtual-reality/tree/main/accessibility">accessibility</a> I learned much about

+3. With this project <a href="https://github.com/Srixx24/atlas-unity-virtual-reality/tree/main/physics-interaction">physics-interaction</a> I learned how to
 (The banner is an actual screenshot of my game 🤓)

-2. With this project <a href="https://github.com/Srixx24/atlas-unity/tree/main/unity-animation">unity-animation</a> I learned much about animation in unity.
-How to make transition scenes, animate a player in a 3d game, give life to objects, and so much more.
-It was so much fun learning these skills.

-3. With this project <a href="https://github.com/Srixx24/atlas-unity/tree/main/unity-ar_slingshot_game">unity-ar_slingshot_game</a> I learned how to develop a game application with augmented reality.
-This was a four-week major project that really tested my skills in unity and my ability to absorb info in a short timeline.
-It was a marathon but a worthwhile learning experience.
-I am very proud of what I was able to design and develop within my timeline.

 <br>
 <br>